kurisumakise2011/chess/README.md

 All game actions such as: movement, check, checkmate, pawn promotion, castling, en passant are implemented.

-This open-source project can be used for any purpose, university's task, self-development, the base for more complex projects.
+This open-source project can be used for any purpose, university task, self-development, the base for more complex projects.

 Pull requests or issues are welcome.